A) Jesus’ death—the ransom for us

 Jesus himself also clearly expressed that his aim in coming was to lead people back to God, as shown in the parable of the vine dressers:

-But afterward he sent his son to them, saying, “They will respect my son.”
+Finally he sent his son to them, saying, “They will respect my son.”
 (Matthew 21:37)

 Or in Matthew 23:37:

-“Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
-How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and you were unwilling.”
+O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
+How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!

 Jesus was fully aware of the wickedness of the people his Father had sent him to.
-His answer to this wickedness was love – love that was ready to die.
+His answer to this wickedness was love—love that was ready to die.
 Yet, how much better would it have been for God’s love to be answered by the love of people!
 Through Jesus’ death we too are challenged to give up our enmity towards God and to stop running away from him.

 Be reconciled to God!
 (2 Corinthians 5:20)